 - Felt slightly better about doing something to help others

 - Stayed off video games all night

 - Had a semi-productive evening, accomplishing little things around the house

 - Already planning my next move.
 Perhaps a class to learn a new skill or fun thing?
 Up the ante on my language-learning?
 Both??

 - Outlined the various routes I am going to take to connect on more job opportunities

 - Reached out to friends about spending time together

 - Came up with several small-scale video ideas to do with the equipment I have (who needs a big budget or actually decent prosumer equipment?
-I have a canon rebel that hasn’t been used in awhile!)
+I have a Canon Rebel DLSR that hasn’t been used in awhile!)

 So in short, the first step is realizing you are in a rut.
 But the real, actionable first step is to do something.
 Anything.
 It’s simple, but it’s not easy.
-Making an effort, especially when you are committing your time to something, is one of the hardest things you can do (it is for me especially).
-I made the choice to get out of my head and my home though because that’s the best way to get out of that rut.
-Anything to connect with others and/or myself is an opportunity to rejuvenate my senses and purpose.
+Making an effort is one of the hardest things you can do (it is for me especially).
+I made the choice to get out of my head and my home and that seemed to have a snowball effect.
+Anything to connect with something outside my own head an opportunity to rejuvenate myself.